 Old brands that used to be the best in the business have fallen off their game, while other unknowns have risen up through the ranks to take their rightful place at the top.
-So which gaming laptop brand takes the top spot in 2019?
+So which gaming laptop brand takes the top spot in 2023?
 Read on in our guide to find out!
+If you want more options, also check out our guide to the best gaming laptops.

 #1 Pick MSI